Ski Resorts Open Late Into Spring

 Breckenridge, Colorado

-Breckenridge historically sees skiing go well into May, and a good snow season can see its ski season stretch to the end of May.
-By mid- to late-April, Breckenridge switches to spring skiing operations, with late-season skiing access happening out of Peak 7.
-The late spring skiing and riding conditions are for intermediate-and-above level terrain.
+Breckenridge historically sees skiing go well into May, and a good snow season can stretch operations to the end of May.
+Breckenridge will switch to spring skiing operations by mid-to-late April, with late-season skiing access happening out of Peak 7.
+The late spring skiing and riding conditions are for intermediate-and-above-level terrain.
 Even still, there’s a lot of great skiing to be had come spring at Breckenridge.
+Not to mention that the spring aprés-ski scene in Breckenridge is top-notch.
+In fact, Breckenridge was OnTheSnow’s 2024-25 Visitors’ Choice Award winner for best aprés-ski.

 Breckenridge, CO.